 Dust, mold, and pests can cause asthma symptoms.
 Clutter in the classroom can create a place for dust, mold, and pests to gather.
-Clutter causes dust to build up; it hides areas where mold may be growing; it may block ventilation units, which prevents indoor air from being refreshed; and it can provide places for pests to live and hide.
+Clutter causes dust to build up, hides areas where mold may be growing, it may block ventilation units which prevents indoor air from being refreshed, and can provide places for pests to live and hide.
 Clutter also makes it difficult to clean potentially harmful dust, mold, and pest waste.

 Stopping clutter before it starts, and/or setting aside time for cleaning or holding clean-out events, can prevent and manage asthma triggers.
 Recycling is a cost-effective and green way of managing clutter.

-Policies that address clutter usually include: rationale of the policy, description of the roles of key players (e.g., school district, school administration, and facilities staff), and an implementation plan that outlines how to address (recyclable) materials such as books, cardboard boxes, yard waste, and electronics.
+Policies that address clutter usually include: rationale of the policy, description of the roles of key players (e.g., school district, school administration, and facility staff), and an implementation plan that outlines how to address materials such as books, cardboard boxes, yard waste, and electronics, which may be recyclable.